-Detailed design plans were not available at the time of preparing this report.
-However, it is understood that a multi-story residential/commercial development is being considered for this site with one or more underground levels.
-Slab on grade construction may also be considered as part of the development.
+Based on the available drawings provided by the client, it is understood that a multistory residential/commercial building is being considered for this site with one underground level.

 Associated landscaped areas, paved driveways and access lanes are also anticipated.
 It is further anticipated that the proposed development will be municipally serviced.